benborgers/potion/README.md

 ## Endpoints

+All endpoints are relative to the base URL: `https://potion.benborgers.now.sh`

 *`<notion-page-id>` refers to the 32 character alphanumeric string in the URL of a Notion doc (but not a query parameter, so not the string after `?v=`).*

 ### /api/table